 Join me this coming Sunday, September 15th for a jam-packed lecture that explains the two “bread and butter” record types for Mexican and Hispanic genealogy – Catholic parish registers and government civil registrations.

 Are you interested in learning about the history of your Mexican ancestors, but don’t know how to get started?
 Have you been researching your Mexican family history for a while, but want some additional tips or need a refresher?

-This course discusses the history of railroads in the U.S., the types of records that exist, the type of genealogical information you can get from those records, and where you might find those records in both online and physical repositories.
+This course discusses the history of Texas, the types of records that exist, the type of genealogical information you can get from those records, and where you might find those records in both online and physical repositories.

 This overview discusses key record collections for tracing African American ancestry, challenges and strategies for working with enslaved ancestors, and how DNA testing can help connect to African origins.

 Are you new to DNA testing, just curious, or still on the fence?
 Perhaps you tested a while ago but need a refresher?
 Join me in beautiful Yorba Linda for the first Monday evening of the next two months.

 Are you a genealogist who resides in California?
 Yorba Linda Public Library’s eCard is a relatively unknown super convenient gem for genealogists, other researchers, and lifelong learners.